apdevelop/tile-map-service/README.md

 and tile service with demo page will be available on http://localhost:5000/ address; to enable remote calls allow connections to this port in firewall settings.

 ### TODOs
-* Better implementation of MBTiles specifications (processing metadata, corner cases).
+* Better implementation of MBTiles specifications.
-* Support for more formats (vector tiles).
+* Support for more formats (vector tiles) and coordinate systems.
 * Include test dataset created from free data.
 * Use some new C# 9 language features.
 * Extended diagnostics and logging.